Breakthrough Starshot obtains images of Alpha Centauri

 to 50 times higher than in previous designs.
 This is made possible through

 nanotechnology and space-based production of sail panels.* Following

 in the footsteps of New Horizons,

-    a series of these probes is now being sent to the Kuiper Belt, which until now was largely unexplored.
+a whole series of these probes is now being sent to the Kuiper Belt, which until now was only sparsely explored.
 Close range studies are conducted

 on ancient, icy planetoids of this remote region.* With better telescopes and longer-range probes, humanity is penetrating ever further